 Genetics doesn’t play an important part in behavior;

-Negative reinforcement, leadership, pack relationships and psychological pressure are not only irrelevant, they are abusive and dangerous;
+Negative reinforcement, positive punishment, leadership, pack relationships and psychological pressure are not only irrelevant, they are abusive and dangerous;

 You can ignore the different social systems that animals live within (packs, herds, schools, flocks, etc.), or think that positive reinforcement is the only way those social systems are maintained;